zed356/MTG-archenemy-deck-builder/README.md

 **Dated:** 28/10/24

 ## Features
-- Intuitive deck-building interface
-- Support for various card types and mechanics
-- Save and load decks for easy access
+- Save and load Archenemy decks for easy access
-- User-friendly design tailored for both new and experienced players
+- Play mode.
+Stores ongoing cards for later use/discard.

 ## Installation
 To run this application locally, you will need to have [Node.js](https://nodejs.org/) and [Expo CLI](https://docs.expo.dev/get-started/installation/) installed.
 After that, you can clone the repository and start the app: